We were fee only financial advisors in Las Vegas before it was cool!

 For this reason, it’s critical to know we are purely fee-only!
 We never accept any form of commission, perks, or benefits to sell investment or insurance products.
 Unfortunately, most people still think “fee only financial advisors” are the same as “fee based financial advisors”.

-The easiest way to know if your financial advisor has your best interests at heart, is to figure out who writes their paycheck.
-If their paycheck comes from some Wall Street investment or insurance company, guess what products and services they’re going to pitch you?
-Whatever their employer deems best.
+The easiest way to know if your financial advisor has your best interests at heart is to figure out who writes their paycheck.
+If their paycheck comes from some Wall Street investment or insurance company, guess what products and services they’re going to pitch you—whatever their employer wants to sell.

 Trust me, I know, I’ve lived that life.
 I was a typical Wall Street advisor early in my career.
 We “financial advisors” would scurry to shut our door and get on the phone when we saw the manager walking the halls.
-We all knew he was coming to see if we sold enough of whatever product the company wanted us to sell.
-It became known as the “product of the month”, because our quotas – and paychecks – came monthly.
+We all knew he was coming to see if we had sold enough of whatever product the company wanted us to sell at that particular time.
+It became known as the “product of the month” because our quotas – and paychecks – came monthly.

-On the other hand, if your financial advisor is paid directly by you – guess who’s interests they’re going to look out for?
+On the other hand, if your financial advisor is paid directly by you, guess whose interests they’re going to look out for.